openbible-io/en_ust/README.md

 <img src="https://cdn.door43.org/assets/uw-icons/logo-ust-256.png" alt="drawing" width="100"/>
 # unfoldingWord® Simplified Text - English

-*an unrestricted Bible intended for translation into any language*
+*an unrestricted simplified version of the Bible intended for translation into any language as a tool for use by Bible translators*

 ## Overview

-The unfoldingWord® Simplified Text (UST) is an open-licensed translation of the Bible based on *A Translation For Translators* by Ellis W. Deibler, Jr., which is licensed CC BY-SA 4.0 (https://git.door43.org/Door43/T4T).
-The UST is intended to provide a simple, clear presentation of the meaning of the Bible without using any figures of speech, English idioms, or difficult grammar.
+The unfoldingWord® Simplified Text (UST) is an open-licensed revision of *A Translation For Translators* by Ellis W. Deibler, Jr., which is licensed CC BY-SA 4.0 (https://git.door43.org/Door43/T4T).
+The UST is intended to provide a simple, clear presentation of the meaning of the Bible without using any figures of speech, idioms, or other grammatical features that can be difficult to translate.

 ## Viewing